 The magnificence of giant sequoias is a wonder for all ages.

-Park in the main lot and take the shuttle bus to the lower Mariposa Grove.
-Explore the boardwalks near the shuttle stop on the Big Trees Loop (0.3 miles) take a longer walk to visit the Grizzly Giant and California Tunnel Trees (2 mile loop), or hike all the way up to the Upper Grove of Giant Sequoias (6.5 – 7 miles).
+The Mariposa Grove of Giant Sequoias is a quick 15-minute drive from The Redwoods cabins.
+Park in the main lot near the South Entrance gate, and during the summer you can take the shuttle bus to the lower Mariposa Grove.
+Explore the boardwalks near the shuttle stop on the Big Trees Loop (0.3 miles), take a longer walk to visit the Grizzly Giant and California Tunnel Trees (2 mile loop), or hike all the way up to the Upper Grove of Giant Sequoias (6.5 – 7 miles).

 Lower Yosemite Falls & Cooks Meadow